dullhunk/book/careers-lab/cv-errors.md

   2. **TOO MUCH**... but don't list every single module you've done - just summarise the courses that are relevant to the job, the ones you found interesting or excelled at
   3. **AVERAGE** Give an overall mark e.g "first year average, 65%, 2:1" but don't list every mark for every course (it's usually a waste of space and tedious for the person reading it).
 Two significant figures is enough e.g. don't say "68.71% overall mark".
   4. **AIMING HIGHER** If you hope that your marks will improve, state what your achieved grade and expected grades are - they might be different (e.g. expected grade: first class)
   5. **SUMMARISE** Instead of listing EVERY secondary / high school qualification, summarise them briefly e.g. "13 GCSE's A*-A including Maths and English".
-These exams were important when you were 16, but are less relevant now.x
+These exams were important when you were 16, but are less relevant now.
   6. **DATES** The description of your degree should include a start date and (expected) end date (year)
   7. **FIRST YEAR TEAM PROJECT** Mention the name of the project, what it did and what your role was e.g. Mancshacks http://www.mancshacks.com (built accomodation finder for students at the Unviersity of Manchester that worked on mobile and web, organised team of 6 students meeting once a week over 12 months).
 No-one outside the Kilburn building will understand what you mean if you say "first year team project".
 What skills did you gain while doing it (not just tech skills)?
+What role did you play in the team?

 ## Experience (EX) and Projects